SamTheTechi/ChisaiURL/README.md

 ## Core Architecture

 - **Node.js/Express:** Serves a simple REST API for shortening and redirecting URLs.
 - **Redis:** Used as a high-speed caching layer.
-It stores recently created or accessed URLs for fast lookups, dramatically reducing database load.
+It stores recently created or accessed URLs for fast lookups, reducing database load.
 - **MongoDB:** The primary database for persistently storing all URL mappings.
 - **Stateless API:** The application is stateless, allowing for easy horizontal scaling by running multiple instances behind a load balancer.
-- **Monitoring:** Exposes application and database metrics via Prometheus endpoints for observability.
+- **Monitoring:** Exposes application metrics via Prometheus endpoints for observability.
 - **Distributed Lock:** Implements a distributed lock using Redis to prevent race conditions when multiple requests to shorten the same URL are received simultaneously.
 This ensures data consistency and prevents duplicate entries.